rbuchss/homeseed/README.md

 # Homeseed

-CLI for config/dot-profile deployments also is a bash login session command flattener for remote ssh exec
+CLI for managing system configs and dot-profiles can be used for initializations, deployments and updates on remotes or localhost

 ## Installation